FIFA says it will continue to cooperate with Swiss authorities

-ZURICH FIFA said on Friday it would continue to cooperate with Swiss authorities, shortly after Swiss prosecutors announced they had opened a criminal investigation into the global soccer body's president, Sepp Blatter.
+ZURICH FIFA said on Friday it would continue to cooperate with Swiss authorities, shortly after Swiss prosecutors announced they had opened a criminal investigation into the global football body's president, Sepp Blatter.

 "Since 27 May 2015, FIFA has been cooperating with the Office of the Swiss Attorney General (OAG) and has complied with all requests for documents, data and other information.
 We will continue this level of cooperation throughout the investigation," Zurich-based FIFA said in a statement.